 2. Tax Benefits

 Toronto sets the pace when it comes to tax benefits.
-Residents and non-residents who own and rent out property in this city have an obligation to pay taxes to the Canada Revenue Agency.
+Residents and non-residents who own and rent out a property in this city have an obligation to pay taxes to the Canada Revenue Agency.
 This must be done through an arrangement with your withholding agent.

 However, you have the option to file your taxes with the revenue agency and have your tax debt cut down by deductible expenses such as management, insurance, advertising, utilities, repair and maintenance, and so on.